BDAD-fall17/btc-stream-predictor/README.md

 This is currently based on the repo: https://github.com/stefanobaghino/spark-twitter-stream-example

 #### TODO
-  1. can't save model for reuse
-  2. bigram
+  1. bigram
-  3. filepath currently hardcoded
-  4. Cannot save the file format as a text file
+  2. filepath currently hardcoded in file: Config file as a feature